Matt Strahm

-Matthew Scott Strahm (/strɑːm/; born November 12, 1991) is an American professional baseball pitcher for the Philadelphia Phillies of Major League Baseball (MLB).
-He has previously played in MLB for the Kansas City Royals, San Diego Padres and Boston Red Sox.
-As of the 2024 MLB season, Strahm is one of only two active MLB players born in North Dakota, with the other being relief pitcher Erik Swanson, who last pitched with the Toronto Blue Jays.
+Matthew Scott Strahm (/strɑːm/; born November 12, 1991) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres, Boston Red Sox, Philadelphia Phillies, and Kansas City Royals.

 Career

 Amateur career

 Strahm attended West Fargo High School in West Fargo, North Dakota.
 He played for the school's baseball team as a pitcher, considering himself to be the third-best pitcher on his team.
 Attending a tryout at the University of Kansas, Strahm caught the attention of a coach from the college baseball team of Neosho County Community College.
 In summer 2011, he played for the Rochester Honkers of the Northwoods League.
 In 2012, he pitched to a 9–3 win–loss record and a 1.48 earned run average (ERA), helping the Neosho County Panthers reach the 2012 National Junior College Athletic Association World Series.
 After two seasons with Neosho, Strahm committed to transfer to the University of Nebraska–Lincoln.